What is hotel housekeeping?

 Most of all your housekeeping should be governed by three principles: prioritisation, preparation, and sustainability.

-Hotel tips for cleaning, using equipment, and sourcing supplies
+What are some hotel tips for cleaning, using equipment, and sourcing supplies?

 Here are some more room cleaning tips you may find useful: